-The shoulder provides a versatile range of motion and is comprised of three bones: the humerus, the scapula and the clavicle.
+The shoulder provides a versatile range of motion and is comprised of three bones: the humerus or arm bone, the scapula or shoulder blade and the clavicle or collarbone.
 Its joint is the most mobile in the human body and allows circular, forward and backward movement.
 This wide range of motion is due to the rotator cuff, which is four tendons that connect the muscle to the bone.

 What Causes Shoulder Pain?

 There are a number of conditions that can cause shoulder pain.
 The most common cause is a rotator cuff injury.
 A rotator cuff injury can be due to tendinitis, bursitis or tears.
-Those who have to reach overhead repeatedly usually incur a rotator cuff injury like painters and tennis players.
-Bursitis is caused by an inflammation of its fluid-filled sacs.
-Rotator cuff tears or strains can occur after a fall or car accident.
-Any type of shoulder injury will typically cause a lot of pain.
+Those who reach overhead repeatedly usually incur a rotator cuff injury.
+Rotator cuff pain can also occur after a fall or car accident.
+One thing is for certain, any type of shoulder injury will typically cause a lot of pain!

 Your physician will take a medical history and do a physical exam to determine the cause of your shoulder pain.
 An assessment of joint stability and range of motion will also be performed.
-An MRI or an X-ray may also be done to help with the diagnosis.
+A Musculo-Skeletal Diagnostic Ultrasound may be done to help with the diagnosis.

 Have you suffered a shoulder injury?
 Do you have shoulder pain and don’t know why?
 Get the answers and treatment you need to get on the path to recovery.
-Be sure to Contact Us Today at Lillington, NC Center for a personalized consultation and effective treatment plan.
-Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you too.
+Be sure to Contact Us TODAY at Total Body Therapy & Wellness in Lillington, NC for a personalized consultation and effective treatment plan.
+Our certified and skilled physical therapists have helped many others recover from a shoulder injury and can help you, too.
 Recovery is just a phone call away.